Uvacoder/aaa-jsprojects-collect/vue-components/README.md

 1. Download the entire folder or make a copy.
 2. Enter in console: npm install
-3. Then npm run dev
+3. Then: npm run dev

 Link: http://localhost:3000/#/